maqbuuul/nyc_taxi_fare_price_prediction/README.md

 - Creates derived features like cost per mile, distance categories, etc.
 - Implements preprocessing pipelines for numerical and categorical features
 - Handles categorical encoding and numerical scaling
-- Creates feature transformers that can be serialized for prediction pipeline
+- Creates feature transformers that can be serialized for a prediction pipeline
 - Includes data validation and outlier handling

 ### 3. Trip Clustering (`clustering.py`)

 Implements K-means clustering to identify distinct patterns in taxi trips:

-- Optimizes cluster count using silhouette score and Davies-Bouldin index
+- Optimizes cluster count using the silhouette score and the Davies-Bouldin index
 - Extracts cluster profiles and characteristics
 - Visualizes cluster distributions and relationships
 - Creates and serializes the clustering model for prediction